Team-Plutinite/o3de-steam-gem/README.md

 \
 This gem was developed alongside our game [State of Matter](https://store.steampowered.com/app/2844240/State_of_Matter/) and currently only contains features that our game uses, as I wasn't able to test anything else.
 If you use this gem and add support for any new features, I encourage you to do a pull request and add them so others in the community can use them!\
 \
-Important to note: you will need to place steamapi_64.dll and steamapi_64.lib in your game build folder (e.g. StateOfMatter/build/windows/profile) and wherever your Editor.exe is (e.g. install/bin/Windows/profile/Default folder for a pre-built engine SDK).\
+Important to note: you will need to place steamapi_64.dll in your game build folder (e.g. StateOfMatter/build/windows/profile) and wherever your Editor.exe is (e.g. install/bin/Windows/profile/Default folder for a pre-built engine SDK).\
 For any release, make sure steam_api64.dll is also in the folder with your game executable (e.g. StateOfMatter.GameLauncher.exe).
 \
 \